 Venture past South Sawyer Glacier under towering, 4,000-foot cliffs, and thundering Alaskan waterfalls.
 You’ll get up close to the glacier face and with luck, hear the pistol crack and roar as great chunks of ice calve off into the water.
 Keep an eye out for eagles, whales, and bears on your fjord adventure.

 Explore the awe-inspiring Kenai Fjords National Park by boat, just outside of Seward.
-This is a fantastic spot for spotting orcas, grey, and humpback whales.
+This is a fantastic spot for whale watching in Alaska, where you can spot orcas, grey, and humpback whales.
 In addition, you’ll have a good chance of seeing bald eagles, as well as seals and otters playing in the glassy waters of the fjords.
 You’ll sail close to the faces of enormous glaciers, admire striking mountains, and find yourself immersed in pristine nature.

 A luxury cruise with Celebrity Cruises is an incredible way to experience these thrilling Alaskan adventures.
 Browse cruises to Alaska on our website and prepare for the trip of a lifetime.